-Since Samsung's QLED TVs came on the scene in 2015, the technology has improved and expanded to other brands.
+Since Samsung's QLED TVs came on the scene in 2015, the technology has improved and expanded to other brands, including several of the best TVs.
 The refinements of the last several years have made it harder to spot the difference in more premium TVs, narrowing the gap between expensive OLED sets and the sometimes more affordable QLED TVs on the market.
 And as more manufacturers offer quantum-dot-enhanced displays, the confusion between the two technologies will only continue.

 We've tested the leading models, including the Samsung Q90 ($2,499) and LG C9 ($2,796), and cut away the jargon to set the record straight about QLED and OLED technology – and tell you which is better.

 QLED is an abbreviated form of "quantum-dot LED," and while the term is most closely associated with Samsung TVs – as seen on high-end LCD TVs like the Q90 – the technology (and QLED name) is by no means proprietary.
 Quantum-dot technology has been around since 2013, and many manufacturers are already using it on new 4K TVs, including Hisense, TCL and Vizio, in addition to Samsung.

 Quantum-dot sets are essentially a modification or addendum to conventional LCD TVs, which represent the majority of TVs on the market.